telerik/winforms-docs/visual-studio-integration/install-using-nuget.md

 You need to add the Telerik package server (**https://nuget.telerik.com/v3/index.json**) to the package sources in visual studio.

->caution The old **https://nuget.telerik.com/nuget** server will be deprecated and we encourage our clients to switch to the v3 API.
-The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+> The NuGet v2 server at https://nuget.telerik.com/nuget will be sunset in November 2024.
+The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.
+To redirect your feed to the NuGet v3 protocol, all you have to do is to change your NuGet package source URL to https://nuget.telerik.com/v3/index.json.

 1. First open the __Options__ window: